 Stop for a minute in the middle and do a heart rate check – feel for the pulse on the inner wrist or neck and count how many beats you feel over a 15-second period.
 Multiply by 4 to get the BPM (beats per minute).

 Create an indoor obstacle course with plenty of climbing, crawling, hopping, jumping, falling on cushions/mattresses and let the kids go mad and try to beat each other’s times round the course.

-You Might Also Enjoy Get Active With These Fun Obstacle Course Ideas For Kids
+You May Also Enjoy Get Active with These Fun Obstacle Course Ideas for Kids

 #3.
 Step Aerobics